 13 “Watch therefore, for you know neither the day nor the hour[b] in which the Son of Man is coming.

-What if that day were tomorrow?
+What if that day was tomorrow?
+Or tonight?

-What if my time was right this instance, and I did not even get to finish this post?
+What if my time was right in this instance, and I did not even get to finish this post?